Brian-M-code/blog/README.md

 * On your terminal, run the command '$ pip freeze to confirm that you have all the requirements'

-* Run the command '$ python run.py'
+* Run the command '$ python3.6 manage.py server'

-# Known Bugs
-* The app has no current bugs

 # Support
 * If you need any clarification on any aspect, feel free to reach me via email at orengowendy594@gmail.com